hexdump0815/imagebuilder/systems/snapdragon_7c_woa/doc/required-firmware.md

 qcvss7180.mbn
 wlanmdsp.mbn
 ```
+for gpu functionality only qcdxkmsuc7180.mbn is required, the other files are
+required for things like wifi, video decoding, audio, lte modem etc.

 it looks like there is still some problem with the qcmpss7180 firmware on the
 samsung galaxy book go and as a result it is better to move those two files
 away for now as otherwise the log might get spammed by failed tries to load